Bowling Club

 Although the Bowling Club had successfully eradicated most of the Category 1b invasive Inkberry (Cestrum laevigatum), what remained was a legacy of years of rubbish, green waste, building rubble, and hundreds of glass bottles.

 Before any further progress could be made, we had to remove the glass bottles and other litter, extract all the building rubble, and consolidate decades of green waste into manageable piles for bulk removal.
+Removing good compost is not standard for us, but there were decades worth of Madeira Vine (Anredera cordifolia) aerial bulbils that would have been almost impossible to clear otherwise.

 Phase 2: Clearing the Milkwoods